 It can sometimes be confusing when you need to decide where to go for a dental emergency.
-In general, calling your own dentist is your best option, but that is not always possible.
+In general, calling your own dentist is your best option, but it isn’t always possible to find a dentist open on Saturdays, after hours or during holidays.
 In such cases, you may need to seek care from your local emergency room.

 When possible, call your dentist first.
 If your emergency happens outside of regular business hours, check the office’s website or any paperwork from a previous visit to see if an emergency number is listed.
 If you can’t find one, call the office anyway.
 You may be able to speak to an answering service can have your dentist call you back.
 Otherwise, the office voicemail may give you instructions for seeking emergency care.

 If you are out of town, you may need to get a referral to a local dentist.
 Your dentist may be able to provide you with a referral.
 If you have a dental plan or participate in a dental discount program, call its customer service number to see if they can recommend an in-network dentist where you are.

 Go to the emergency room if you can’t reach your dentist and have lost a tooth, are in danger of losing a tooth, have uncontrolled bleeding, or are in serious, unbearable pain.
 If you do go to the emergency room, be sure to notify your dentist about what happened as soon as possible.
 Your dentist will be able to provide follow-up care.